 Where the core activities of the controller or the processor consist of processing on a large scale of special categories of data or personal data relating to criminal convictions and offences. (case 3)

 1. Public authorities and bodies must appoint a DPO (Case 1)

-Then either its data processing activities require a “regular and systematic monitoring of individuals” (case 2) or concern “special categories of data and data relating to criminal convictions and offenses” (case 3) (= Second condition)
+– entails the processing of “special categories of data or data relating to criminal convictions and offences” (case 3)

 2.1.
 First condition: their “core activities” must consist of processing operations on a “large scale”

 According to the GDPR, « core activities » are the primary activities of the controller or processor.

 They should be the key operations necessary to fulfil the controller or processor’s goals and be an inherent part of the controller or the processor’s activity.

 For example, a hospital needs to process health data to provide medical services; a security company needs to process individuals’ personal information for surveillance purpose.

 However, are excluded support functions for the organisation’s core activity (e.g. payroll, IT support etc.)